ThingsPanel/thingspanel.github.io/docs/user-guide/system-admin-operation-manual/system-managment/menu_settings.md

 sidebar_position: 3
 ---

-# 菜单管理
+# Menu Management

-## 1、说明
+## 1. Description
-- 配置系统左侧菜单树，可配置父子菜单结构，以及每个菜单的名称、图标、路由、菜单类型和权限等功能。可新增、编辑、搜索、删除，隐藏。
+- Configure the system's left menu tree.
+Supports configuring parent-child menu structure, as well as the name, icon, route, menu type, and permissions for each menu.
+Supports adding, editing, searching, deleting, and hiding menus.

-## 2、操作
+## 2. Operations
-- 如下图所示
+- As shown below:
 ![](./images/image36.png)